 I also use respondent.io.
 It used to be a lot cheaper, unfortunately.
 Although some people can lie on their screeners, I do like that I have the option to deny paying them if I find it's quite obvious when I speak to them.
 However, big waste of time

 We use userinterviews, with good screeners you can generally find good participants.
 In our industry we've had less success with respondent.
-We also have our own panel of customer users we've been building over time.

-Thank you to all who've responded so far!
-Really helpful info as I continue to evaluate options.
 Ashley My experience was there were a ton of low-quality participants, and then the flow to replace those participants was slow and painful.
 There were bugs in the UI for flagging the participant, and then to actually replace them it's all email interactions which was quite time-consuming.

 Thank you for tagging this thread Maegan P.!
 I met with a rep from UserInterviews last week and it seemed very promising!
 Respondent.io has been generally decent quality for us as long as you’re very tricksy with the screener - I did have one liar slip through recently and it was an awkward waste of time.
 We use them for quick, ad-hoc studies as the maximum number of participants you can recruit for a project is 100 I believe?